arcadia-unity/Arcadia/USAGE.md

 On Windows or using a GUI git client you will have to perform the equivalent operations.

-Swicth back into Unity.
+Switch back into Unity.
 It is normal for it to take a moment to load all the new code.

 ![](http://imgur.com/CdH3qMi.png)

 To confirm Arcadia's installation, check your Unity console.
-If it is not open, select from the main manu Window → Console.
+If it is not open, select from the main menu Window → Console.
 There may be errors and warnings, but if it ends with `Starting REPL` and `Arcadia Started!` you should be set.

 ![](http://imgur.com/PrWoc0P.png)